 Katarzyna, who is working towards her BSc in Horticulture with Plantsmanship at the Royal Botanic Garden Edinburgh/Scottish Agricultural College, will undertake a 12 month internship in ornamental horticulture at Longwood Gardens, Pennsylvania.
 Katarzyna, a keen plantsman hopes in the future to promote gardening and knowledge of plant diversity through teaching and public engagement programmes.

 Reports produced by past Fellows

 How do I apply?

 Click here for application form

 Please note that applications, accompanied by references, must be returned to the RHS by 31 October each year.
-Interviews will be conducted by the RHS Interchange Fellowship Panel and held in mid November at our RHS Headquarters at 80 Vincent Square, London SW1P 2PE.
+Interviews will be held in mid-November at our RHS Headquarters at 80 Vincent Square, London SW1P 2PE.